EliasTa2610/Pearapple/README.md

   -h, --help   show this help message and exit
   -l, --leaf   Use if there is a leaf in the picture.

+# Output/Effect
+Prints "This is probably an apple" or "This is probably a pear" depending on the prediction.
+Shows a picture showing the bounding rectangle used in the algorithm superposed onto the original picture.

 # Technical
 * Written for Python 3